Theme

 Why readers may notice it

-DeerFlow matters because it gives readers a concrete way to examine longer agent workflows: not just asking a model a question, but connecting tools, memory, skills, sub-agents, files, and execution environments around work that can take minutes or longer.
+DeerFlow gives readers a concrete way to examine longer agent workflows: not just asking a model a question, but connecting tools, memory, skills, sub-agents, files, and execution environments around work that can take minutes or longer.

 What readers may want to know